birdneststream/asciibird/README.md

 ASCIIBIRD is mostly usable.
 There are some bugs however to note at the moment.
 Refreshing the page seems to fix most strange things.

 * Keyboard shortcuts can be pressed at the same time which makes bugs for undo and redo if you aren't careful!
+* Some BS on the layers rename stops shit working sometimes ?!!?!?!?!
 * Circle brush (works okay for odd width and height numbers)
 * Importer could be re-written with regex
 * Drag ascii canvas then right click and it gets stuck